 Most of the time, consulates and embassies are in the capital of your home country or the nearest big city to your hometown.
-Often people are denied access to their flight because they don’t have the proper visa.
+People are often denied flight access because they don’t have the proper visa.

 When Do You Need to Apply for International Tourist Visas in Advance?

-Most developed country (US, Canada, Australia, European Schengen area) citizens will require Electronic Travel Authorization (described in detail in this post) before entering each others’ countries.
+In most developed countries (US, Canada, Australia, European Schengen area), citizens will require Electronic Travel Authorization before entering each others’ countries.
 (US and Canadian citizens do not need an electronic travel authorization before entering each others’ countries, however).
-Once you enter any European Schengen country, you will not need any documentation to visit any other Schengen country.
+Once you enter any European Schengen country, you will not need documentation to visit any other country.

 If you do not need a visa or an Electronic Travel Authorization in advance, you will get your visa at the airport on arrival.
 The immigration official will give you permission (sometimes called a visa) to enter after showing them your passport (and any required entry forms) and answering their questions.
+(Normally, immigration officials will ask one or two questions, like how long you will stay in the country, and that is all).
 You will get the required entry forms on the plane (if applicable) or at the check-in counter for your flight.
-(Normally, immigration officials will ask one or two questions, like how long will you stay in the country, and that is all).
 (More information about airport immigration).